xackery/ret-wiki/content/zem.md

 description: Zone EXP for each zone
 note: select short_name, long_name, zone_exp_multiplier, expansion from zone where expansion = 2 order by zone_exp_multiplier desc;
 images: [images/zem.png]
+BookToC: true # can turn to true to make the width a little less, can also split the table to jump sections
 ---

 ![ZEM](images/Zem2.png)

 ## Classic
+{{<tablecenter "table table-striped table-bordered">}}
 |       |   |  |
 |---------------|---------|----------|
 | airplane      | Classic | 2        |